amplitude/Amplitude-Android/README.md

 # Tracking Events #

 It's important to think about what types of events you care about as a developer.
-You should aim to track at least 5 and no more than 50 types of events within your app.
+You should aim to track between 5 and 50 types of events within your app.
 Common event types are different screens within the app, actions the user initiates (such as pressing a button), and events you want the user to complete (such as filling out a form, completing a level, or making a payment).
 Shoot me an email if you want assistance determining what would be best for you to track.

 # Tracking Sessions #